Cost of Living in Albania as a Tourist

 This site contains affiliate links for products and services we recommend.
 Read my disclaimer for more information.
 If you make a purchase through these links, at no extra cost to you, I will earn a small commission (for which I am very grateful).

 Everyone is always interested in the cost of living in Albania because as a tourist it’s very affordable.
 This article is all about how much it costs me to live here.

-Is Albania cheap to live as a foreigner?
-Yes.
-Albania living costs are so low compared to the rest of Europe, you will be able to live much nicer for much less.
+Yes!
+The cost of living in Albania compared to UK and the rest of Western Europe are incredibly low, and you will be able to live much nicer for much less.

 The average salary in Albania is around €150-400 per month if they are in a job that’s considered average (like a waiter), so the prices in Albania are considered high.

 Renting in Albania